-The NCTE Charlotte Huck Award® for Outstanding Fiction for Children commemorates the work of educator Charlotte Huck, who led children’s-literature studies at Ohio State University from the mid-1950s to 1986, championing the classroom use of storybooks to teach reading and language arts.
+The NCTE Charlotte Huck Award® for Outstanding Fiction for Children commemorates the work of educator Charlotte Huck, who led children’s literature studies at The Ohio State University from the mid-1950s to 1986, championing the classroom use of storybooks to teach reading and language arts.
 She was the author of five editions of the textbook Children’s Literature in the Classroom.
 Huck died in 2005.

-Members of the Charlotte Huck Award Committee select the award recipient and up to five honor books annually.
-Although only one title is singled out for the award each year, up to five honor books are also recognized.
-Eight additional recommended books can be named.
+Members of the Charlotte Huck Award® Committee select the award recipient and up to five Honor books annually.
+Up to eight Recommended books are also selected.

 Learn more about the Committee and apply to be a member.

-Books must have been published and/or distributed in the United States during the calendar year.
-Nominations of individual books may come from publishers, NCTE membership, and from the educational community at large.
+Books must have been published or distributed in the United States or its territories during the preceding year.
+Please see submission information for details on how to submit books published in November or December of the calendar year.
+Nominations of individual books may come from publishers, the NCTE membership, and the educational community at large.
 The books can be picture books, novels, graphic novels—any type of fiction—and they should have exemplary literary quality of text and illustrations.
 In addition, the books should connect children to their own humanity and offer them a rich experience with the power to influence their lives and stretch their thinking, feelings, and imagination.

 • Fiction that invites compassion, imagination, and wonder.